OldManAlpha/Monopoly-Deal/README.md

 ## Modding Support

 If you're a developer, you can create mods for the server.
-A guide for modding will be made Soon™, but the gist of it is you create a class that extends `MDMod` and override `onLoad()` as an entry point for your code.
-You can create custom decks, custom cards, listen to events, etc. Export your jar and put it in the mods folder of the server.
-Modding is subject to massive changes and improvements as it's just something I whipped together.
+You can find the guide [here](https://github.com/OldManAlpha/Monopoly-Deal/wiki/Modding-Guide).

-There's a ton of custom cards I made that I'll probably release as a mod.
+There's a ton of custom cards I made that I'll probably release as a mod at some point.

 ## <img src="https://discord.com/assets/2c21aeda16de354ba5334551a883b481.png" width="80" height="80"> Discord